Nide6/oldProjects/mapGenerator/README.md

 # map generator
-### Language: TypeScript<br/>A project I've made in 2024, allows you to create map using a provided sprite.
+### Language: TypeScript<br/>A project I've made as a school project in 2024, allows you to create map using a provided sprite.

 To run it, use "npm run dev" in mapGenerator directory